cooper/wikifier/README.md

 }

 sec [Components] {
-    Wikifier is split up into several packages.
+    wikifier is split up into several packages.

     sec [Wikifier] {
         Provides parsing and stuff.
 The most basic stuff.
 You usually